 The council raises £2.4m through parking each year, which Coun Wallis says is equivalent to an eight per cent council tax increase.

 He said: "The only alternative to a council tax increase would be swingeing spending reductions.
 Also, free parking would make bus travel far less attractive.
-Congestion would become truly awful throughout the day.
+Congestion would become truly awful

 "The council's approach to helping traders - for example, a free third hour in short-stay car parks - is the responsible way to approach the issue."